EvenTorset/fxr/README.md

 # FXR
 This is a JavaScript library for creating and editing FXR files (particle effects, lights, etc.) for Dark Souls 3, Sekiro, Elden Ring, and Armored Core 6.
-It does not require any dependencies, and works in both the browser and in Node.
+It does not require any dependencies, and works in both the browser and in Node.js.

-It includes classes for most known structures in the file format that makes it relatively very easy to create brand new effects from scratch.
-It also has functions that allow you to modify existing effects in different ways: scaling, recoloring, converting between games, and more.
+It includes classes for all known structures in the file format that makes it relatively very easy to create brand new effects from scratch.
+It also has functions that allow you to modify existing effects in many different ways: scaling, recoloring, converting between games, and more.

 ## Installation
 The library is available on [npm](https://www.npmjs.com/package/@cccode/fxr), so you can use a package manager like npm, yarn or pnpm to install it.